 A month later, the magazine revealed the name of the new rifle as “The Shamal”, which carried on the Air Arms tradition of naming rifles after the winds of the world - the Shamal being a wind that blows across the deserts of Iran.

-The Shamal was initially expected to be with retailers in August 1987.
-This was put back to the end of September but with vital suppliers experiencing manufacturing difficulties, the Shamal didn’t actually hit the shops until the first week of December 1987.
+The Shamal was initially expected to be with retailers around August 1987.
+This was put back to the end of September but with vital suppliers experiencing manufacturing difficulties, the Shamal didn’t actually hit the shops until February 1988.

 Shamal Advert - Airgun World - November 1987